JonEilers/analyticalgenomics.org/_data-cleaning/genomescope.md

 #### Thoughts

-GenomeScope is estimating the genome size of *P. californicus* to be about 50-100 mb larger than the published estimates.
+GenomeScope is estimating the genome size of *P. californicus* to be about 400 mb smaller than the 900mb published estimates.
 Heterozygosity is higher than in *A. japonicuis*.
+Very strange, even after adjusting the max kmer coverage the estimated genome size was still small.

 {% include figure image_path="/assets/images/GenomeScope/Apostichopusjaponicus.png" caption="Genome statistics from  the paper [Zhang et al 2017](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2003790)" %}